I deliver training in Acceptance and Commitment Therapy (ACT) at two levels at my therapy centre in Cheadle, Cheshire.

 Wherever your ACT experience lies, here’s a list of some of the stuff that’s out there on ACT that’s really worth reading.

-If you click on the red link text you will be taken to the website or the correct book on amazon to save you the hassle of searching for it (and for which I earn about 10p in affiliate sales – yippee, I’m gonna be rich!)
+If you click on any of the titles in this post you will be taken to the website or the correct book on amazon to save you the hassle of searching for it (and for which I earn about 10p in affiliate sales – yippee, I’m gonna be rich!)

 New to Acceptance and Commitment Therapy?
 Start here